Coping with adverse weather conditions : Cold

 High Street from Kidsty Pike

-From Rampsgill, it was an easy couple of hundred feet back down to the col at The Knott, then we re-traced our steps back down towards Hayeswater, stopping every so often for the dog, water and photos.
+From Rampsgill, it was an easy couple of hundred feet back down to the col at The Knott, then we re-traced our steps to Hayeswater.

 each view seemed better than the last